Our Environmental and Ethical Policy

 When we were busy painting and decorating the hostel we came across the handsome old cast iron YHA signs that used to adorn the outside walls.
 The 'mission statement' as its called nowadays still resonates with us and what we'd like to achieve here at The Old School Hostel, Trefin.
 Just as the Youth Hostel Association set out to do in the 1930's our aim is to provide comfortable, clean, safe accommodation available to all and particularly to keep prices low enough so that anyone, young or old who may not be able to afford a holiday otherwise, can do so.

-Arriving on foot, by cycle, bus, sea kayak, microlight - any 'low impact' means of transport and you'll get an 'eco discount' in our shared and single rooms.
+Arriving on foot, by cycle, bus, sea kayak, microlight - any 'low impact' means of transport and you'll get an 'eco discount' in our double, twin and single rooms.

 We use a small amount of bottled gas for the three hobs in the kitchen so electricity is our major energy source at the Old School Hostel and therefore the main cause of our CO 2 emissions.
 We've signed up with Ecotricity and they supply us with electricity that comes entirely from renewables.
 Or rather they feed into the national grid the amount we use.
 Last year they invested more per customer in building new sources of green energy than all their competitors put together.
 It wasn't the cheapest deal we could have got but it was competitive and demonstrates that if we, as budget accommodation providers can do it then companies who say they can 't afford to go green are telling big porkies.

 THE BEST TIME TO PLANT A TREE WAS 20 YEARS AGO.
 THE SECOND BEST TIME IS NOW.